Where to get ETH

 Some wallets let you buy crypto with a debit/credit card, bank transfer or even Apple Pay.
 Geographical restrictions apply.

 If you already have some ETH, you can earn more by running a validator node.
 You get paid for doing this verification work in ETH.

 What country do you live in?

-Enter your country of residence to see a list of wallets and exchanges you can use to buy ETH
+Enter your country of residence to see a list of exchanges you may be able to use

 Decentralized exchanges (DEXs)

 Decentralized exchanges are open marketplaces for ETH and other tokens.
 They connect buyers and sellers directly.

 Instead of using a trusted third party to safeguard funds in the transaction, they use code.
 The seller's ETH will only be transferred when payment is guaranteed.
 This type of code is known as a smart contract.
 More on smart contracts

 This means there are fewer geographical restrictions than with centralized alternatives.
 If someone is selling what you want and accepting a payment method you can provide, you’re good to go.